RobertGollagher/Freeputer/README.md

 234. RCHAN : rchan ( n1 -- ) [ -- ] { -- }
 change read channel to stream having ID n1 (affects future READOR, READORB operations)
-note: RCHAN does not trap if ID invalid (but READOR or READORB would subsequently trap)
+note: RCHAN does not trap if ID invalid (but READOR or READORB would subsequently branch)

 235. WCHAN : wchan ( n1 -- ) [ -- ] { -- }
 change write channel to stream having ID n1 (affects future WRITOR, WRITORB operations)
-note: WCHAN does not trap if ID invalid (but WRITOR or WRITORB would subsequently trap)
+note: WCHAN does not trap if ID invalid (but WRITOR or WRITORB would subsequently branch)

 236. GCHAN : gchan ( n1 -- ) [ -- ] { -- }
 change get channel to block device having ID n1 (affects future GETOR, GETORB operations)
-note: GCHAN does not trap if ID invalid (but GETOR or GETORB would subsequently trap)
+note: GCHAN does not trap if ID invalid (but GETOR or GETORB would subsequently branch)

 237. PCHAN : pchan ( n1 -- ) [ -- ] { -- }
 change put channel to block device having ID n1 (affects future PUTOR, PUTORB operations)
-note: PCHAN does not trap if ID invalid (but PUTOR or PUTORB would subsequently trap)
+note: PCHAN does not trap if ID invalid (but PUTOR or PUTORB would subsequently branch)

 238. ECODE : ecode? ( -- n1 ) [ -- ] { -- }
 FVM metadata: last automated exit code (0 if none or if was success)